These dogs have a blue and black tongue.

 Chinese Shar-Pei Size and Weight

 The Chinese Shar-Peis are compact and medium in size.
 They are about 17 to 20 inches tall and usually weigh between 35 to 44 pounds.
-They have a short and very harsh coat.
-They do not usually have loose hair.
+These dogs have a short and very harsh coat and do not usually have loose hair.
 Their coat comes in various colors like fawn, red, brown, white, black, and cream.

 |Height (Male)||17-20 inches tall|